sannek/sketch/README.md

 ### Known Issues

-There is currently some weirdness that the `:wx` window does not always paint on first load.
-It will generally work if you close and rerun the sketch - Unfortunately I've not been able to get to the bottom of that in the time limit.

 In addition, I unfortunately only had access to a MacBook this weekend.
 I am not aware of any reasons why things _shouldn't_ work as expected on other operating systems, but figured I'd mention it just in case...